As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Here, you can discover jasper at Amboy Crater, Afton Canyon, the Eagle Crags area, or on the north side of the hill near Lead Pipe Spring.
 If you want to find gem-quality Lavic jasper, head to Mesas and gullies around Midway.

-If you are near Kern County, you can find jasper southeast of the foothills of Castle Butte, the surrounding area near El Paso Mts., or at Gem Hill.
+If you are near Kern County, you can find jasper southeast of the foothills of Castle Butte, the surrounding area near El Paso Mts., or Gem Hill.

 TIP: For a complete rockhounding guide in California, check out this article.